 Also starring Mark Wahlberg and Mila Kunis, there’s plenty of funny dialogue.
 One of the key highlights for me is Donny, the character played by Giovanni Ribisi and his highly peculiar dance moves.
 Lastly, who could forget the scene with all the ‘white trash’ names…

-Directed by The Wachowskis, the duo behind The Matrix (1999) trilogy and starring Channing Tatum, Mila Kunis, Sean Bean and Eddie Redmayne, I had relatively high hopes.
-Admittedly, mostly because of Redmayne.
+Directed by The Wachowskis, the duo behind The Matrix (1999) trilogy and starring Channing Tatum, Mila Kunis, Sean Bean and Eddie Redmayne, I had relatively high hopes for how Jupiter Ascending would turn out… admittedly, mostly because of Redmayne.

 After the event however, it would be quite the stretch for me to call Jupiter Ascending a ‘good film’ – though there are some things I enjoyed.
 Namely, Mila Kunis’ royal outfits, the visuals of Jupiter and the rather disturbingly good theory about ‘harvesting’ planet earth.